tivervac/zeus.ugent.be/content/blog/17-18/mozaic-one-year-later.md

 Twas exactly this day, in the late 2016, not snowing nor freezing, not a cosy winter evening at all, but a magical '_Pannenkoeken & Jenever-codenight-avond_ ' happened none the less.

-It was that joyfull day the Massive Online Zeus Artificial Intelligence Competition, or MOZAIC for short, sprung from 3 overzealous minds.
+It was that joyful day the Massive Online Zeus Artificial Intelligence Competition, or MOZAIC for short, sprung from three overzealous minds.
 Back then we scribbled down some wants and wishes, and it took us way too long to figure out that the **Z** in MO**Z**AIC could in fact just stand for 'Zeus'.

 ## Going further

-Only in the summer months some actual code was written, not that any traces of it can still be found, but as a spark it marked the beginning of what would soon become a real team creating a real project.
+Only in the summer months some actual code was written, not that any traces of it can still be found, but as a spark it marked the beginning of what would soon become a real team, creating a real project.
 We started with some simple Rust that played a game, and a single HTML page with some JS, that we just opened in a browser, to render it nicely.

 We hosted a tiny competition for the new students on the first day, where they could write a bot in Blockly, a visual language.
 We had 3 (now 4) fantastic MOZAIC codenights where we all got together for some illusion of productivity.